-This Impulse Invariance Method is used to design a discrete filter that yields a similar frequency response to that of an analog filter.
-Discrete filters are the bomb for two very significant reasons:
+The Impulse Invariance Method is used to design a discrete filter that yields a similar frequency response to that of an analog filter.
+Discrete filters are amazing for two very significant reasons:

 - You can use them to retrieve signals that have been distorted.

-We can design this filter by finding out one very important piece of information that is the impulse response of the analog filter, by sampling the response we will get the time-domain impulse response of the discrete filter.
+We can design this filter by finding out one very important piece of information i.e., the impulse response of the analog filter.
+By sampling the response we will get the time-domain impulse response of the discrete filter.

 When observing the impulse responses of the continuous and discrete responses, it is hard to miss that they correspond with each other.
 The analog filter can be represented by a transfer function, Hc(s).

-For example, let us take the transfer function below: zeros are the roots of the numerator and poles are the roots of the denominator.
+Zeros are the roots of the numerator and poles are the roots of the denominator.
 For every pole of the transfer function of the analog filter, it can be mapped to a pole on the transfer function of the IIR filter’s transfer function given by H(z).
-Let us delve deeper into how we can go about doing this:
+Let us delve deeper into how we can go about doing this.

 Mapping from s-plane to z-plane

 The transfer function of the analog filter in terms of partial fraction expansion with real coefficients is